en

 PARCO Nagoya Department store

 PARCO is a huge 11-floor shopping complex that puts emphasis on youth culture, art, music and fashion.
-Every building and floor is divided in themes with a wide variety of shops from trendy food, fashion brands, music, anime and pop culture.
-Literally, you will have a blast even if you are only window shopping.
-Also there is a restaurant floor, a theater, a cinema and a gallery floor, too.
+Every building and floor has its own theme, as well as a a wide variety shops, from trendy food, fashion brands, music, anime and pop culture.
+It’s a great place to spend an afternoon, even for just window shopping.
+There is also a restaurant floor, a theater, a cinema and a gallery floor, too.

 PARCO Nagoya (名古屋PARCO)